-Laura DeFina received her MD from George Washington University School of Medicine in Washington, DC.
-She completed her post-graduate training at Walter Reed Army Medical Center in Washington, DC.
+Laura DeFina received her MD from George Washington University School of Medicine in Washington, DC and completed her post-graduate training at Walter Reed Army Medical Center in Washington, DC.
 While in the US Army, she practiced medicine at Andrew Radar US Army Health Clinic (Fort Myer, VA) and at Dwight David Eisenhower Army Medical Center (Fort Gordon, GA).
-In Dallas, she practiced Geriatrics with the Health Texas Provider Network/Baylor Senior Health Network for 10 years prior to joining the Cooper Clinic in 2006 given her interest in prevention and research.
+In Dallas, she practiced Geriatrics with the Health Texas Provider Network/Baylor Senior Health Network for 12 years prior to joining the Cooper Clinic in 2006 given her interest in prevention and research.
+After three years at Cooper Clinic, she joined The Cooper Institute to begin a full-time research career and became the Chief Scientific Officer in February of 2013.

 Connie Tyne has worked for Dr. Cooper in several capacities over the past fifteen years and has a passion for inspiring people to commit to healthy change in their lives.
 Connie manages the external business relationships and fund-raising events for the Institute in support of preventive medicine research, education, and fighting adult and childhood obesity.